yuqiii-wang/KnowledgeNotes/languages/cpp/STL.md

 class bitset;
 ```

+### `std::set`

+`std::set` is an associative container that contains a sorted set of unique objects of type Key.

+Sets are usually implemented as *red-black tree*s.

 ## Algorithms

 `std::all_of`, `std::any_of` and `std::none_of` can used to compute an expression over a range of vars.